 This room houses a number of prints, all dedicated to the theme of reflection.
 It could be the reflection of the sky in a puddle of water, or the reflection in a pond.
-But Escher’s most famous reflection, of course, is this Self-Portrait in Spherical Mirror.
+But Escher’s most famous reflection, of course, is this self-Portrait in a spherical mirror.
 I chose this room especially for the festive season, because of the wondrous light that pierces through the spacious bay window overlooking the garden, and because of the magnificent tree decorated with big and small silver baubles.
 A tree filled with silver baubles and twinkling lights never fails to add a festive sparkle; it exudes a classical feel that is befitting of a Palace.

 This room features two mirrors on either side, facing each other.
 In days gone by, residents spent the long winter evenings by candlelight, a large chandelier suspended in the centre between the two mirrors, which more than doubled the light output.
-Today, the room is graced with a large, star-shaped chandelier, created for Escher in Het Paleis by Hans van Bentem.
-A Christmas star, to be precise.
+Today, the room is graced with a large, star-shaped chandelier, created for Escher in The Palace by Hans van Bentem.

 In Room 15, on the second floor, you can try it out and see for yourself, and admire your own reflection in a silver sphere.